Sandflies in New Zealand: the Milford menace and what you can do about them

 • Still worried?
 See a doctor for acute reactions.

-This article contains some affiliate links.
-If you decide to buy something through these links, Tourist Class Travel will receive a small commission at no extra cost to you.
-Plus, we only partner with businesses that offer genuine value for our readers.
+Disclaimer: This article contains affiliate links.
+If you decide to buy something through these links, we will receive a small commission at no extra cost to you.
+We only partner with businesses that offer genuine value for our readers.
 Thank you!

 Holly